-Teaching Home HTML Introduction HTMLtags HTMLdoc Element Tree HTML Element Attributes CSS Introduction CSS Basics JavaScript Introduction JavaScript Basics Python Introduction Python Basics Pesky Pixie Home (separate website)
+Teaching Home HTML Introduction HTMLtags HTMLdoc Element Tree HTML Element Attributes CSS Introduction CSS Basics JavaScript Introduction JavaScript Basics JavaScript BarCharts Python Introduction Python Basics Pesky Pixie Home (separate website)

 Html Element Attributes